The Red Cross to restart the application process on Thursday, September 21.

 What's on My Tree?

-Here’s one lice that won’t make you loose your hair.
-Bark lice (archipsocus nomas) is commonly seen making happy homes in Missouri City trees during the warm, summer months.
-Most commonly noticed on live oaks, people usually identify this insect by its wide-spreading, silky web that can cover large areas of trunks and branches.
-The insect itself is very small (less that 1/8-inch long) and live in colonies underneath the web.
+Here’s one type of lice that won’t make you lose your hair.
+Bark lice (archipsocus nomas) are commonly seen making happy homes in Missouri City trees during the warm, summer months.
+Most commonly noticed on live oaks, bark lice are usually identified by their wide-spreading, silky web that can cover large areas of trunks and branches.
+The insect itself is very small (less that 1/8-inch long) and lives in colonies underneath the web.
 The web protects the insects from predators.

 What It Does

-service explains that bark lice can clean your tree by eating fungi, algae, dead plant tissue, and dead insects.
+Don’t let bark lice scare you- they have a beneficial job to do on your tree.
+Bark lice actually clean your tree by eating algae, fungi, dead plant tissue, and dead insects.
 They even consume their own web at the end of the season.
-How’s that for great service!

 How to Treat It